-It’s not uncommon, either: 41 percent of college students don’t complete college within six years, according to the National Center for Education Statistics.
+And it’s not uncommon, either: 40% of college students don’t complete college within six years, according to the National Center for Education Statistics.

 Taking a break from college is a hard step and can feel like a failure for some people.
 But in many cases, it’s the smartest move.
 Here’s how you can decide if it’s the right choice for you.

-6 times taking a break from college makes sense
+Taking a break from college: 6 times it makes sense

 On the other hand, taking a break from college when you think you should can help you.
 You’ll preserve your good GPA and academic performance and remain eligible for financial aid.